Resources

 Platforms: iOS, Android, Web | Price: Free (basic), $6-12/month Premium | Privacy: Requires bank access via Plaid

-Rocket Money (formerly Truebill) connects to your bank accounts and automatically detects subscriptions from transaction data.
+Rocket Money (formerly Truebilll) connects to your bank accounts and automatically detects subscriptions from transaction data.
 Its standout feature is bill negotiation — Rocket Money will contact companies on your behalf to lower bills like cable, phone, and internet, taking a percentage of the savings.
 It also offers a cancellation service where you can cancel subscriptions directly from the app.

 The free tier is generous: unlimited subscription tracking with basic alerts.
 Premium ($6-12/month on a sliding scale) unlocks bill negotiation, cancellation services, and detailed spending reports.